 Here's my first tip for choosing the puppy who is best suited to you: Don't let the PUPPY choose YOU.

-Most families are making a mistake when they choose bold, vigorous, or energetic puppies who jump all over you, grab all the toys, start all the wrestling matches, grab hold of your pants leg and tug fiercely with adorable puppy growls.
-These little dynamos are a blast to play with for an hour at the breeder's, but they can drive you crazy within a day or two in your own home – and they can be difficult to raise as they mature.
+Most families are making a mistake when they choose bold, vigorous, energetic puppies who jump all over you, grab all the toys, start all the wrestling matches, grab hold of your pants leg and tug fiercely with adorable puppy growls.

-A puppy can "love" you without being suited to you, and a puppy can be perfectly suited to you AND love you, without immediately launching himself into your lap.
-Resolve to give each puppy a fair shake.
-Do the choosing yourself.
+A puppy can be perfectly suited to you without immediately launching himself into your lap.
+Before you choose, resolve to give each puppy a fair shake.

 First, evaluate the litter as a group

 Your first look should be at the litter as a group.
-If there are four puppies and three of them are running away or staying at arm's length or woofing suspiciously at you, I'm sorry to say your visit is over.
+If there are four puppies and three of them are staying at arm's length or woofing suspiciously at you, this is probably a very risky litter.

-A puppy who tucks his tail or shrinks away from you is not a safe choice as a pet, especially if you have children.
-Don't try to convince yourself that you can "bring a shy puppy out of his shell."
-If the shyness is hardwired into his genes, a shy puppy will grow into a shy adult who will be difficult to live with and who may even snap defensively whenever he is startled.
+A puppy who tucks his tail or shrinks away from you is not a safe choice as a pet.
+This is especially true if you have children.
+If the shyness is hardwired into his genes, a shy puppy will grow into a shy adult who can be difficult to live with and who may even snap defensively if startled or frightened.